RichardKavanagh/c-modern-approach-solutions/solutions/4-expressions/exercises/06/README.md

 ### C Expressions - Exercise 4.06

-Repeat Exercise 5 for C99
+Repeat Exercise 5 using the C99 standard

 ```
 (a) 8 % 5